abangfarhan/abangfarhan.github.io/_posts/2025-09-13-training-deep-learning-model-for-captcha.md

 As I have stated, the best model achieved a 98.61% accuracy out-of-sample.
 However, we need to predict five characters at a time.
 So, what's the probability that we get all five characters correct?
 It's equal to 0.9861<sup>5</sup> = 0.9324, or only 93.24%, which I thought was not good enough.

-But then, I remembered that the website allows me to retry inputting the captcha several times without any penalty (when retrying, there's a new captcha image).
+But then, I remembered that the website allows me to retry inputting the captcha several times without any penalty (when retrying, there's simply a new captcha image).
 So, what's the probability that we'll get the captcha right in *at most three attempts*?
 It's equal to (1-(1-0.9324)<sup>3</sup>) = 0.999691, or 99.97%, which is very good, so I decided to stop here.

+In fact, when the model was deployed to predict new data, it only need two attempts at most, but mostly succeed at first attempt.

 ## Deploying the model